-It is projected that the share of renewables-solar, wind, and hydropower-in the electricity generation mix will more than double from approximately 19 to 41 percent in 2050, complemented by increased battery storage capacity.
-19 In the United States, solar makes up the largest share of additional generating capacity, 70 percent of which is utility-scale photovoltaic (PV) power plants (and 30 percent residential and commercial rooftop solar installations).
+In the United States, solar makes up the largest share of additional generating capacity, 80 percent of which is utility-scale photovoltaic (PV) power plants (and 20 percent residential and commercial rooftop solar installations) (Gagnon et al. 2022).
 For solar, these projections include both utility-scale and end-use PV electricity generation.
-Wind energy additional capacity is largely dependent on policies like the extension of tax credits.
-Natural gas will continue to comprise a large share of the electricity generation mix (37 percent in 2021 to 34 percent in 2050), while coal and nuclear are expected to decline (from 23 percent to 10 percent, and 19 percent to 12 percent, respectively) (EIA 2022a).20
+Natural gas will continue to comprise a large share of the electricity generation mix (30 percent in 2022 to 23 percent in 2050), while coal and nuclear are expected to decline (from 23 percent to 3 percent, and 19 percent to 12 percent, respectively) (Gagnon et al. 2022).